List of state highways in Missouri: Former

+From 1922 until 1931, the Missouri Highway System was marked with oval cast iron markers with an orange background and black lettering.

 This is a list of former highways as assigned in 1922.
 All numbers from Route 1 to Route 72 were issued.
 From Route 72 to Route 98, only even numbers were issued.

 In 1926, the U.S. Highway System was created and many of the highways listed below became part of a new U.S. Highway; in some cases, a highway's number was changed so as not to conflict with a U.S. Highway number (or, later, an Interstate Highway number) which came through Missouri.